heikadog/zml/zml.md

 1. Dreamer_Puppy (@dreamerpuppy.bsky.social) is an open zoophile.
 1. latte (@sunlattei.bsky.social) is an open zoophile.
 1. Alex (@bskyalex1.bsky.social) is an open zoophile.
-1. eric3206 (@19eric96.bsky.social) is an open zoophile.
 1. Knotty (@knottyzoo.bsky.social) is an open zoophile.
 1. Scribble (@scribblewasp.bsky.social) is an open zoophile.
 1. Fembo1 (@femoisfw.bsky.social) is an open zoophile.
 1. Puppy (@cutestkitty.bsky.social) is an open zoophile.
 1. cielbayne (@cielbayne.bsky.social) is an open zoophile.
 1. pandifference (@pandifference.bsky.social) is an open zoophile.
-1. Donut kisser (@zeta-donutlover.bsky.social) is an open zoophile.
 1. Smith Haklyut (@smithhaklyut.bsky.social) is an open zoophile.
 1. mason (@masonlovesdogs.bsky.social) is an open zoophile.
 1. theshypuppy45 (@theshypuppy45.bsky.social) is an open zoophile.